 they set them up like a frame of skittles,

-and zero in on the target of a hollow bumptiousness
+to zero in on the target of a hollow bumptiousness

 in a limp nation.
 Aim well – and watch them